Linear quadratic Chabauty: Introduction

 \subsection{Linear quadratic Chabauty for $\Z$-integral points}

-In Section~\ref{sec:QC-over-Z} we introduce a new quadratic Chabauty method for integral points on certain even degree hyperelliptic curves $X/\Q$ satisfying $r=g$.
-Our approach differs from that of~\cite{BBM1, BBM2} in that it relies on the existence of a nontrivial divisor of degree~0 on $X$ supported at infinity.
-It is also notably faster.
+In Section~\ref{sec:QC-over-Z} we introduce a new quadratic Chabauty method for integral points on certain even degree hyperelliptic curves $X\colon y^2=f(x)$ satisfying $r=g$.
+Our approach differs from that of~\cite{BBM1, BBM2} in that it relies on the existence of a nontrivial $\Q$-rational divisor of degree~0 on $X$ supported at infinity, which exists precisely when the leading coefficient of $f$ is a square.
+It is also notably faster, since the slowest part of the quadratic Chabauty method in~\cite{BBM1, BBM2} is the computation of the double Coleman integrals, which our approach avoids.

-Our method is based on the following result, which we prove in~\cref{subsec:QC-Z-integral}: \begin{theorem} Let $X\colon y^2=f(x)$ be a hyperelliptic curve over $\Q$ such that $f\in \Z[x]$ is a squarefree polynomial of degree $2g+2$ whose leading coefficient is a square in $\Z$.
+Our method is based on the following result, which we prove in~\cref{subsec:QC-Z-integral}. \begin{theorem} Let $X\colon y^2=f(x)$ be a hyperelliptic curve over $\Q$ such that $f\in \Z[x]$ is a squarefree polynomial of degree $2g+2$ whose leading coefficient is a square in $\Z$.
 Suppose $r=g$.
 Let $p>g$ be a prime of good reduction for $X$.
-Then there is a nontrivial computable locally analytic function $\rho\colon \calU(\Z_p)\to \Q_p$ and a finite and computable set $T$, such that if $P$ is an integral point on $X$, then $\rho(\calU(\Z))\subseteq T$. \end{theorem} We briefly describe the construction of $\rho$ and $T$.
-It relies on the global $p$-adic height pairings $h$ due to Coleman and Gross~\cite{Coleman-Gross-Heights}.
+Then there is a nontrivial computable locally analytic function $\rho\colon \calU(\Z_p)\to \Q_p$ and a finite and computable set $T$, such that $\rho(\calU(\Z))\subseteq T$. \end{theorem} We briefly describe the construction of $\rho$ and $T$.
+They rely on the global $p$-adic height pairing $h$ due to Coleman and Gross~\cite{Coleman-Gross-Heights}.
 This is a sum of local heights More precisely, we use Coleman integrals and the local height $h_p$ (see \cref{subsec:intro-heights-at-p}) to construct $\rho$, and we analyze local heights away from $p$ to obtain the set $T$ (see \cref{subsec:intro-heights-away-p} and \cref{sec:heights_away}).